Warm greetings to you.

 Here’s the phonetic pronunciation for Cleis Abeni: KLYS uh-BE-nee.

-I hold a MFA in Interdisciplinary Arts from the Ohio State University and a MA in Writing from Johns Hopkins University.
+I hold a MFA in Interdisciplinary Arts (with a focus on education) from the Ohio State University and a MA in Writing from Johns Hopkins University.

 Email me anytime.
 I am very responsive.